HesselM/rpicross_notes/02-network.md

     XCS~$ sudo nano /home/pi/rpi/mnt/config.txt
     ```

-    Add the following at the bottom of the file:
+    Add the following lines at the bottom of the file:
     ```
     #allow ssh over usb
     dtoverlay=dwc2